 TWSBI's Diamond mini uses a smaller number 5 size (JoWo) nib to that on the Diamond 580.
 The feeds and collars look the same as those on the Diamond 580 but they are in fact slightly different.

 At the base of the red nib tube that TWSBI nib assemblies are packed in is a little black plug.
 This is actually a barrel stopper for use when you remove the nib for either cleaning your pen or swapping nibs over.
 It screws into the recess where the nib unit attaches to block off the ink reservoir.
 Very clever!

 The Classic model uses the same nib, feed and collar as the Vac mini.
 Therefore, nib assemblies can be interchanged between TWSBI Classic and TWSBI Vac mini pens by removing the front section parts.

 Although the Classic model uses the same nib and feed as the Diamond mini, the collar is different so Diamond mini and Classic nibs are not fully interchangeable.
 If you want to fit a Diamond mini nib to a Classic, the nib has to be removed from the collar together with the feed.
 This task is quite difficult and can often result in damage to the feed.

 The TWSBI Vac 700 model uses a larger number 6 size nib (manufactured by JoWo) so is completely incompatible with other TWSBI fountain pens.
 Larger Edison pens use the exact same nib as do models from many other manufacturers.
-The Vac 700R now replaces the Vac 700 model and has an improved shut off value.
-The 700 and the 700R nib units are not compatible although they look the same.
+The Vac 700R now replaces the Vac 700 model and has an improved shut off value so please be aware that the 700 and the 700R nib units are not compatible (although they look almost the same).